elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 For the **duplicate** rule action:

 Since we will be creating a new rule on ES, we should create it with the new schema.
 Per definition, all duplicated rules will be `custom` rules.
-That means that for all rules -including prebuilt rules-, when duplicating, the `external_source` field will not be created on the newly created rule.
+That means that for all rules -including prebuilt rules-, when duplicating, the `rule_source` field will not be created on the newly created rule.
 This action will not perform a migration-on-write of the original rule being duplicated for two reasons:

 - it would violate the principle of least surprise for the endpoint